 Candidates for the MS must accumulate a total of 30 graduate course credits beyond the bachelor’s degree.
 Only 6 of the 30 graduate course credits may be transferred from another university.
-There are two options, thesis and non-thesis:

 For this option, a minimum of 24 graduate credits is required, with the balance being thesis research.
 The courses must fulfill the core curriculum requirement.

 The remainder of the credits taken is generally driven by the student's research interest.
 Upon completion of the thesis, the candidate must pass an oral defense conducted by his/her thesis committee.
 This will consist of a public presentation followed by questions from the committee.
 Candidates must have a cumulative grade point average of 2.7 or better to receive the degree.